|Mature completing "When the Cows Come Home",|

 She required no such rotation this Sunday.
 She was slaughtered in a single attempt.

 SteamrollingAfter exterminating the arachnid infestation, we moved to the Plague Quarter, cleansing it of Noth the Plaguebringer, Heigan the Unclean, and wrapping it up with the defeat of Loatheb.
 In a distant past, Naxxramas (40-Man)'s Loatheb was a brutal, heal-intensive encounter requiring rapid reflexes and diligent communication -- massive silences would apply to the raid, preventing players from receiving heals for 80% of the fight.
 It is no wonder that Loatheb's name itself is an anagram for HEALBOT.

 One pull later, Loatheb was dead.

 On this occasion, Patchwerk took two attempts for us.
-It would've been one, but a couple of healers locked-up and/or were disconnected.
-In the 2nd attempt, he fell over dead, and everyone in the raid was still alive.
+It would've been one, but a couple of healers locked-up...or maybe it was that they disconnected?
+In the second attempt, he fell over dead and everyone in the raid was still alive.
 You can probably guess how Gluth, Grobbulus and Thaddius turned out.
 They proved no more difficult than anything we had encountered, and we proceeded to make short work of them, signifying the end of the first raid night in Naxxramas-25.

 I thanked the raiders as they headed out, and imported the DKP earnings and expenditures into our website.
 I glanced at all the loot that we acquired on our first night; the most we had ever seen in a single night of raiding...ever.
 And I remember quite distinctly the thought that entered my mind as I reviewed what could only be described as a "steamrolling" of this new raid content...